krrpacho/produo/README.md

 Responsive Design: The UI is fully responsive, providing a smooth experience on both desktop and mobile devices.

+## Contributing

+Contributions to this project are welcome!
+If you'd like to contribute, please follow these guidelines:
+- **Fork the repository** and create a pull request with your changes.
+- **Submit issues** for any bugs or feature requests.
+-
 ## Contact
 For any questions or support, please reach out to krrpacho@gmail.com